Neutrino yield and neutron shielding calculations for a high-power target installed in an underground setting: Results

 \subsubsection{Local Backgrounds}

-Figure~\ref{fig:flux} shows the neutron flux resulting from the shielding arrangement in Figure~\ref{fig:shielding}, for various neutron energies, as a function of the angle $\theta$ with respect to the proton direction.
-Units are neutrons per square mm (on the 460 cm notional sphere) per incident proton: to convert to the perhaps more familiar units of ${\rm cm}^{-2}{\rm s}^{-1}$ they can be multiplied by $6.24 \times 10^{18}$.\footnote {A typical flux in a large power reactor is of order $10^{13} n\ {\rm cm}^{-2}{\rm s}^{-1}$.}
+Figure~\ref{fig:flux} shows the neutron density per incident proton resulting from the shielding arrangement in Figure~\ref{fig:shielding} for various neutron energies as a function of $\theta$, the polar angle with respect to the proton direction, recorded on a sphere of radius 460 cm.
+The units are neutrons per square mm (on the notional sphere) per incident proton: to convert to the perhaps more familiar units of ${\rm cm}^{-2}{\rm s}^{-1}$ they can be multiplied by $6.24 \times 10^{18}$.\footnote {A typical flux in a large power reactor is of order $10^{13} n\ {\rm cm}^{-2}{\rm s}^{-1}$.}

-At high energies the neutrons peak in the forward direction, away from the detector.
+At high energies the neutrons peak in the forward direction, which, because of the $180^\circ$ bend in the beamline, is away from the detector.
 There is a comparatively large flux at large angles, heading towards the detector.
 These are low energy neutrons emerging from the back face, where the beam hits the target, and going backwards down the beam pipe, perhaps scattering a few times on the way.
-They are not stopped by the iron in the final bending magnet.
+Neutrons are not stopped by the iron in the final bending magnet, because iron is more or less transparent to neutrons below 3 MeV.
+However, as mentioned earlier, in this study the neutrons below 3 MeV are disregarded anyway, because they do not lead to background events in the detector.

+The step around 120$^\circ$ is produced by neutrons emerging from the pipe at $z \approx -260$ cm that can then reach the recording sphere.
+This feature of the plot can be understood by considering a few typical neutron trajectories, as shown in Figure~\ref{fig:fluxexplain}.
+Note the beam direction matches Figure~\ref{fig:flux} but is the opposite of Figure~\ref{fig:shielding}.